CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ## Scan and Stream Compaction

-Scan is an algorithm that outputs an array in which all previous elemnts of the input array have been summed up (https://en.wikipedia.org/wiki/Prefix_sum).
+Scan is an algorithm that outputs an array in which all previous elements of the input array have been summed up (https://en.wikipedia.org/wiki/Prefix_sum).
 Stream compaction outputs an array that contains only those elements of the input that fulfill some predicate (in this project being non-zero).
 The parallel implementation of stream compaction in this project will make use of the scan algorithm.